Rundiz-WP/rundiz-downloads/readme.txt

  * Manual update multiple remote file data such as file size that was changed.
  * Insert download button on classic editor or TinyMCE.
  * Download logs/statistic.
+ * Admin dashboard statistic widget.
  * Block bots from downloading by captcha, user agent.
  * Captcha with the audio.
- * Redirect to file or force download (local file only).
+ * Redirect to file or force download.
+(The force download will be working with local file only.)
  * Support shortcode.
  * Customisable download element for shortcode.
  * Automatically delete logs older than specific number of days.